 - Protein: is another essential vitamin for healthy hair growth.
 Most of your hair is made up of keratin, a type of protein.
 As protein is commonly found in meat, vegetarians or vegans may need to find alternatives, such as eggs, legumes (beans and lentils), seeds, nuts, soy products or seitan.

-Vegetarians and vegans will need to consume more zinc to ensure they receive the optimum levels of zinc.
+Vegetarians and vegans will need to consume more zinc to ensure they obtain optimal levels.
 Seeds and whole grains are rich in zinc, but you may wish to use an additional zinc supplement to reach your recommended daily intake.

 Hair loss and nutritional deficiency